 Recipes of broa de Avintes vary from town to town.
 The bread is slow-baked and is typically cooked for 6 hours.
 You will have plenty of opportunities to try this local bread at Porto restaurants.

 Sweet cream-filled eclairs are synonymous with French cuisine.
-What you may not realise, is that they are also so famous in Northern Portugal that they are considered as being the official dessert of Porto!
+What you may not realise, is that they are also famous in Northern Portugal.
+Eclairs are so famous here that they are considered as being the official dessert of Porto!